stackbit-projects/great-maple-38215/index.md

   - type: hero_section
     title: Welcome to my portfoilo
     subtitle: >-
-      I am a student at San Diego State University studying Geographic Information Systems and
+      I'm a senior at studying Geographic Information Science and Technology at San Diego State University.
+As you browse my portfolio I encourage you to ask questions, I look forward to linking
     actions:
       - label: Learn More
         url: /features